scylladb/scylladb/docs/dev/reverse-reads.md

 ## Legacy format

 The legacy format is how scylla handled reverse queries internally.
-We are in the process of migrating to the native reverse format, but for now coordinator-side code still uses the legacy format.
+We are in the process of migrating to the native reverse format.

 ### Request